This John Matthews interview appears courtesy of:

 How about the near future?

-JM: We’re working on more projects now than we ever have.
+John Matthews: We’re working on more projects now than we ever have.
 It probably isn’t in our best interest to describe maybe even most of them at this point in time because they compete with everyone in this market.
-I would be delighted to have this conversation with you —maybe in two months.
+I would be delighted to have this conversation with you — maybe in two months.